50+ holiday goodie bag ideas to bring joy to their world

 - Wearables: Holiday socks, red and green shoelaces and a funny ball cap might score big!

 - Sporty snacks: Get kids a bag of energy-boosting snacks, including an electrolyte drink to wash it all down!
-Attach a sports ornament like this Peanuts ornament set, which can be split up if you have a handful of players to gift!
+Attach a sports-themed ornament for extra fun.

 - Tabletop minis: Team up mini megaphones, foam fingers, sports stress balls and tabletop games (tennis, hockey, etc.).
 Decorate the bag with mini pom-poms or a DIY pom-pom keychain like the one we made here!